Jump toUpdate content

 A Pod is the smallest and simplest unit in the Kubernetes object model.
 Containers are not directly assigned to hosts in Kubernetes.
 Instead, one or multiple containers that are working closely together are bundled in a Pod together, sharing a unique network address, storage resources and information on how to govern the containers.

-The Pool resource is a group of Scaleway compute instances, organized by type (e.g., GP1-S, GP1-M).
+The Pool resource is a group of Scaleway Instances, organized by type (e.g., GP1-S, GP1-M).
 It represents the computing power of the cluster and contains the Kubernetes nodes, on which the containers run.
 Consider the following when creating a Pool:

-- Containers require a minimum of one compute instance in the Pool.
+- Containers require a minimum of one Instance in the Pool.

 - A pool belongs to only one cluster, in the same region.